Hell to Eternity: Production

 Gramercy Pictures bought the screen rights of Gabaldon's story in June 1957.
 Previously, it had been featured on the TV show This Is Your Life.

+The bulk of fiancing for the film - $650,000 - came from American Broadcasting-Paramount Theatres, a theatre chain.
+They noted the success of To Hell and Back (1955) with Audie Murphy, and sought out another true life World War Two story that might make a good film.
+They came across the story of Guy Gabaldon and decided to invest in it.
+Jeffrey Hunter had just been in the popular war film In Love and War.

 Phil Karlson called it "one of the most important pictures that I may ever make because it was the true story of the Nisei, what happened in this country.
 But Allied Artists, even at that point, looked at it as a great war story that you could make for a price.
 They had no idea what I was doing."

 The film was shot on location in Okinawa.

-DVD release
+Reception

+Variety said "it appears that certain concessions were made for the sake of commercialism, reducing its overall artistic stature, but the end product is one that is bound to please and excite the average filmgoer, particularly the average male."

+Steve Broidy, head of Allied Artists, called it " a very, very successful picture."

+The film's commercial performance was helped by a series of personal appearances by Guy Gabaldon who expressed happiness with Jeffrey Hunter's portrayal of him although suggested that the role might have been better played by the Marine Veteran himself.

+Home media

 The DVD of the film was released on June 5, 2007 in the United States.